damian2551/Data-Science-and-Analysis_Customer-Engagement/README.md

   labs(title = "Top 10 States by Average Review Stars", x = "State", y = "Average Stars") + theme_minimal() + theme(legend.position = "none")
 ```

-**Findings**\
+**Findings:**

-- The average review stars are slightly different accross the states.\
+-   The average review stars are slightly different across the states.

-- Top 3 states with highest average rating are Texas, New York, and Milano.\
+-   Top 3 states with highest average rating are Texas, New York, and Milanno.\

 ## 2.3) The number of reviews and the number of unique users (PGA)

 To count unique number of users by state, joining database is required.
-Two datasets will be used joinining - reviews and `PGA`. reviews will left join with `PGA` dataset as we need to calculate the number of reviews later on.\
+Two datasets will be used joinining - `reviews` and `PGA`.

-If we right join, some review data will be lost.\
+`reviews` will left join with `PGA` dataset as we need to calculate the number of reviews later on.
+Otherwise, some `review` data will be lost when doing right joint.

 ```{r}
 cleaned_PGA <- cleaned_PGA %>% drop_na(business_id) #remove any rows having missing business_id